iysatp/nltp-rules/Season 19 Rules.md

 * (c) The auction draft will be 4 rounds and will bring teams to 5 total players.
 * (d) Each team will get a budget of TagCoins (TCs) determined by the NLTP CRC on a case-by-case basis.
   * (1) There will be tiers that a playing captain can be assigned to.
   * (2) All tiers do not need to be represented in a single season.
-For example, the 90tc tier doesn't need to have any captains assigned to it.
+For example, it is not necessary for the 90TC tier have any captains assigned to it.
   * (3) Tiers may not include an even amount of captains in each tier.
-For example, the 100tc tier could have 6 captains while the 90tc tier has 2, etc.
+For example, the 100tc tier may have 6 captains while the 90TC tier has 2, etc.
 * (e) Nominations have a starting bid.
 The starting bid is chosen by the nominating captain and may be anywhere between 0TC and that captain's remaining TagCoins.
 * (f) If a captain takes more than 30 seconds to nominate a player, a player may be automatically nominated for them at a starting bid of 0TC.
 The player will be the top undrafted player on the "Big Board" from that captain's home server.
 * (g) If a captain has already drafted the maximum number of players in the auction (3), their nomination spot will be skipped and the eligible captain in line will nominate.